hwdsl2/docker-ipsec-vpn-server/README.md

 If you wish to add, edit or remove VPN user accounts, see [Manage VPN Users](https://github.com/hwdsl2/setup-ipsec-vpn/blob/master/docs/manage-users.md). **Important:** After editing the VPN config files, you must also comment out the relevant sections in `/opt/src/run.sh`, to avoid losing your changes on container restart.

 Clients are set to use [Google Public DNS](https://developers.google.com/speed/public-dns/) when the VPN is active.
-If another DNS provider is preferred, replace `8.8.8.8` and `8.8.4.4` in `/opt/src/run.sh` with the new servers.
-Then restart the Docker container.
+If another DNS provider is preferred, [read below](https://github.com/hwdsl2/docker-ipsec-vpn-server#use-alternative-dns-servers).

 ## Update Docker image